-This article provides details about a process known as FTTC Waiting Lists, which has an impact on FTTC cabinets, resulting in delays to activation of services to both consumers and businesses.What are FTTC cabinet Waiting List?
+This article provides details about a process known as FTTC Waiting Lists, which has an impact on FTTC cabinets, resulting in delays to activation of services to both consumers and businesses.Please Note: Due to the various UK lockdowns, we are currently not supporting FTTC Waiting List orders due to the extremely long waiting times for spaces on cabinets caused by high demand, that in some cases are taking many months to be resolved.
+We will continue to review this position on a quarterley basis.What are FTTC cabinet Waiting List?

 An increasing amount of FTTC cabinets (green boxes in streets) are falling into the status of being full of capacity, which is normally the result of where local demand that is being served from that cabinet has stripped supply or where historical orders to the cabinet have been drip fed.
 Openreach are naturally trying to manage capacity, rather than leaving expensive equipment within the UK wide network unused.

 When this occurs the cabinets are getting marked as in a Waiting List